shanmuha/openshift-nginx-cartridge/README.md

-## Openshift Nginx Cartridge
+## Scalable Openshift Nginx Cartridge

-A cartridge for openshift that enables Nginx to be used as the web server.
+A cartridge for OpenShift that enables NGINX to be used.
+This OpenShift cartidge is scalable, I've tested it with 3 gears, it worked jolly good.
+No reason to believe it wouldn't work with a larger amount.

-This is a forked version from [here](https://github.com/gsterjov/openshift-nginx-cartridge).
-It has been updated to Nginx 1.7.9, some of the nginx modules are different, and the nginx config has been slightly changed.
+This is a forked version of someone elses work from [here](https://github.com/gsterjov/openshift-nginx-cartridge).
+It has been updated to NGINX version 1.7.9, and some of the NGINX modules are different than the original.
+The NGINX config file supplied with the cartidge has also been changed.

 ### Installation

-To install this cartridge use the cartridge reflector when creating an app
+To install this cartridge you use the cartridge reflector from the command line.
+In the example below a "myapp" directory will be created in the location where the command is run as the git repo where your static web content will live will be cloned there.

 	rhc create-app --scaling myapp http://cartreflect-claytondev.rhcloud.com/reflect?github=dustyherald/openshift-nginx-cartridge